VCityTeam/UD-SV/Doc/WorkingWithLyonOpenData.md

 Understanding the changes requires, or is greatly complicated by a lack of, identifiers that remain valid accross vintages.

+Because buildings are regrouped we need to split

+Weird split

+Tiny changes in the geometry

  - PB: changes in the building (city object) identifiers (labeling) for a singular city object (across vintages)